 Implementing a hierarchical, coordinated and effective management structure will play a critical part in ensuring that all sites, habitats and species within the Reserve are protected.
 The unique wildlife and sites found within the Reserve continue to attract a large number of tourists to the Rock and this is an economic resource of immense importance to Gibraltar and its people, but it must be managed sustainably.
-At present, the overall responsibility for the Upper Rock component of the Gibraltar Nature Reserve comes under the Ministry for the Environment, Energy and Climate Change, although the responsibility for the main tourist sites comes under the Ministry for Tourism.
+The overall responsibility for the Upper Rock component of the Gibraltar Nature Reserve comes under the Ministry for the Environment, Energy and Climate Change.
 In order to synergise the existing management of the Reserve, a new Management Board will be created and regularly convened.
 The Gibraltar Nature Reserve Management Board will report to the Ministry for the Environment, Energy and Climate Change as the competent authority for protected areas and wildlife in Gibraltar.
 The composition of the Board is outlined below (figure 4).

-Both the Department of the Environment and Climate Change and the Gibraltar Tourist Board will continue to play a critical role in the management of the Reserve, as well as the numerous stakeholders whose advice and recommendations are invaluable.
+The Department of the Environment and Climate Change will continue to play a critical role in the management of the Reserve, as well as the numerous stakeholders whose advice and recommendations are invaluable.
 These consist of the Gibraltar Ornithological & Natural History Society, the Gibraltar Botanic Gardens, the Heritage Trust, the Gibraltar Museum and the Ministry of Defence.
 A wider range of stakeholders who also have a vitally important role to play in the management of the Reserve will be consulted on an ad hoc basis, as relevant management issues arise.
-These include, but are not limited to, the Gibraltar Taxi Association, Tour Operators, the Gibraltar Fire and Rescue Service, Royal Gibraltar Police, Master Services, Land Property Services, Gibraltar Electrical Authority, Aquagib and other support services.
+These include, but are not limited to, the Gibraltar Taxi Association, Tour Operators, the Gibraltar Fire and Rescue Service, Royal Gibraltar Police, cleaning contractors, Land Property Services, Gibraltar Electrical Authority, Aquagib, Environment Safety Group and other support services.